Learning for all in Angola

 Fostering an improvement in the quality of teaching and learning constitutes the core idea behind this initiative set up under the auspices of the Learning for All fund of the World Bank and managed by the Calouste Gulbenkian Foundation under the Portuguese acronym “PAT – Learning for All Project”.
 PAT deploys the cascade training method beginning with educational staff at teacher training colleges and ending with 15,000 primary school teachers and in turn spanning the approximate 630,000 students across the country.

-PAT also incorporates the production of manuals and exercise books for teachers, student materials and pedagogical kits.
+PAT also incorporates the production of manuals and working files and records for teachers, student materials and pedagogical kits.
 This project is undergoing implementation in partnership with the Ministry of Education of Angola and counts on technical support from the Higher School of Education at the Polytechnic Institute of Setúbal.
 Nelson Matias is one of the coordinators of the project technical support team and considers that PAT provides “an enormous challenge to the Ministry of Education of Angola, which, for the first time, is undertaking a complex project, with various components, including continuous training for teachers”.

 In addition to coordinating the various levels – geographic, competences of the trainers and trainees, subjects, training and training supervision –, Nelson Matias recalls the need to stage actions simultaneously across every province in the country and hence involving the travel of trainers and professors.
 Despite this complexity, the coordinator has no doubts about emphasising “a very good level of reception and involvement of all recipients, enabling and encouraging the acquisition of knowledge, exchanges of experiences and contacts in close proximity to the different educational and professional realities existing across the country”.